lee-zhg/dashboard/README.md

 When you complete this code pattern, you will understand how to:
 * Build dashboard with Watson Studio
 * Configure DB2 Warehouse and populate sample data
-* Optionally, IBM Cloud Function which can help populate DB2 Warehouse from other data source
+* Deploy IBM Cloud Function which can help populate DB2 Warehouse from other data source

 ## Flow
 1. Administrator configures DB2 Warehouse instance and populate data.
-1. Optionally, developer devlopes code to pre-process data in multiple data sources and stage processed data in DB2 Warehouse.
+1. Developer devlopes code to pre-process data in multiple data sources and stage processed data in DB2 Warehouse.
 1. Developer builds dashboard through Watson Studio.
 1. Administrator grants access to the dashboard.
 1. End users view the dashboard.